SirTificate/gekko-neuralnet/README.md

 copy the file(s) from /strategies/ into the strategies folder of your gekko install copy the file(s) from /toml/ into the /config/strategies/ folder of your gekko install

+Install the module(s) in your gekko folder:
+`npm install convnetjs mathjs`

 # Usage / Configuration
 For most USD or BTC pairs you have to normalize the input data.
 The bot needs input values between 0-1 to work.
 If the price of your pair is for instance $6.500 USD, set the `scale` parameter to 10.000.